New York has a way of making you feel like you’re part of the story. You’re not just seeing the city, you’re tasting it.

 Herstory flair

 This part of the West Side is modern New York, and it’s worth remembering it was built by a huge ecosystem of women behind the scenes across design, architecture, and development.
+From Diane von Furstenberg’s flagship store to incredible architecture by the late Zaha Hadid.

 What to do nearby